mrkillertoast/personal-website/README.md

 ### How It Works

+-How It Works
-- The cookie banner component (`components/CookieBanner.vue`) displays the privacy options to the user
-- The Google Analytics integration (`plugins/gtag.client.ts`) respects the user's consent choice
-- The nuxt-gtag module is configured to disable tracking by default until consent is given
+The cookie banner component (components/CookieBanner.vue) displays the privacy options to the user The Google Analytics integration is configured through the nuxt-gtag module Google Analytics tracking is disabled by default until consent is given

 ### Customization

-You can customize the cookie banner by editing the `components/CookieBanner.vue` file.
+You can customize the cookie banner by editing the components/CookieBanner.vue file.
 The text is currently in German, but you can change it to any language you prefer.